-The need for a redesign and rebranding of HouseCanary's website first came about as a need to differentiate it from competitors in the real estate valuation and analytics space.
-Our goal was to create a website experience that would bring together new ideas, easily digestible analytics, and a bit of fun.
-As lead designer, I treated the site as if it were another product.
-My role was to research and create a new visual language, conceptualize new ways of displaying data and analytics, and to create a good user experience for site visitors.
+HouseCanary is a real estate analytics platform that helps investors find and value properties.
+The need for a redesign and rebranding of HouseCanary's website first came about to differentiate it from competitors in the real estate valuation and analytics space.
+I collaborated with content marketers, copy editors, and developers to create an experience that would build upon and compliment the new visual direction our product was headed while educating prospective customers with digestible glimpses of our products and services.
+As lead designer, my role was to research and create a new visual language, conceptualize new ways of displaying data and analytics, and to create a good user experience for site visitors.

 In order to create a more systematic design and development process, we decided to design reusable site modules.
 I started off by taking inventory of the different possible types of modules and sketching them out, followed by wireframing for structure and layout, then moving onto typography and light visual styling, allowing developers to get a better sense of sizing, spacing, and treatment of certain elements such as box shadows and images.

 Since the reports were dense with information it made sense to pop out and highlight smaller pieces of info depending on what we wanted to highlight in a given section/module.
 I experimented with different backgournd background colors an textures for different product segments.